Luca Connell: Celtic

 On 29 June 2019, Connell signed a four-year deal with Celtic for a fee of around £350,000.

 Connell was loaned to Queen's Park in March 2021 and again in September 2021.
 He helped them achieve back to back promotions during his two loan spells (from League Two to League One and then from League One to the Championship).

 On 3 June 2022, it was announced that Connell had been released by Celtic, despite having a year left on his contract.
 He left without having made a senior appearance during his three years with the club.

 Barnsley

-On 17 June 2022, Connell returned to England to join League One club Barnsley on a three-year contract.
+On 17 June 2022, Connell returned to England to join League One club Barnsley on a three-year contract before helping Barnsley advance to the EFL League One Playoff Finals.